 Now, all that should inspire you to see what the fuss is all about, right?

 Reggae embeds societal criticism and aspects of religion into its lyrics.
 It is loaded with Jamaican thinking and perspectives, and political and cultural references — from pan-Africanism to Rastafari.
 You can be part of the Reggae rage through the prominent Bob Marley Home Tour.

 Robert Nesta Marley, aka Bob Marley, is a pioneer, singer, songwriter, and musician who needs no introduction, especially to those who have had a listen to his masterpieces.
 You can reason that he is one of the illustrious poster children of Reggae.
 The gravity of his contributions to the music and culture circle cannot be understated.

 Pictures do not do justice to the magical encounter with floating fairies.
-It sounds superstitious, for sure, but reality can be stranger than fiction in the Luminous Lagoon Glistening Waters tour at Falmouth.
+It sounds uncanny, for sure, but reality can be stranger than fiction in the Luminous Lagoon Glistening Waters tour at Falmouth.
 This place is one of a handful in the world with a consistent presence of intense bioluminescent phenomenon that is readily reachable.